 It dawned upon me that what I considered as love was nothing but a battle for me, a battle I was fighting to claim her, to possess her as not my girlfriend but my property.

-To my dismay I didn’t even knew with whom I was fighting this battle to?
+To my dismay, I didn’t even know with whom I was fighting this battle too?

-Whatever it may be one thing was clear, her respect, her love, her feelings were somehow been restricted to mere a pawn in this gambit.
+Whatever it may be one thing was clear, her respect, her love, her feelings were somehow been restricted to merely a pawn in this gambit.

 When you have fear but not love, not